 Health Insurance Requirement

 In keeping with its institutional responsibility to protect the health and well-being of the students, as well as meeting the requirements under New Jersey state law, Montclair State University requires all full-time undergraduate and graduate students to carry health insurance.
 Full-time students are automatically enrolled in the University-Sponsored Student Health Insurance Plan and charged for the insurance premium.
-Students have the option to stay enrolled or waive the plan if covered by another insurance company.
-Students are responsible to submit a health insurance waiver online if they do not want/need the Student Health Insurance Plan.
+Online only students are not eligible for the insurance.
+Students are responsible for submitting a health insurance waiver online if they do not want/need the Student Health Insurance Plan.

 The following students are required to have health insurance that meets University requirements:

 The Student Health Insurance Plan will continue to be provided by Aetna Student Health.
 The plan complies with the Affordable Care Act benefit requirements and includes access to Aetna's national PPO network of providers.
 Students do not have to select a primary care physician and referrals are not required.
 You can view the Plan Design and Benefit Summary located under Benefit Information in the left-hand side navigation menu.
-In order to keep the premium competitive, the following benefit changes were made: Deductible increased from $150 to $250 and the Prescription Drug Benefit changed from $20/$40/$60 to $15/$45/$75/$100 lowering the copay for generic drugs and increasing the copay for brand and specialty drugs.
+In order to keep the premium competitive, the following benefit change was made: Deductible increased to $500 preferred care/$1,000 non-preferred care.

-Montclair has partnered with University Health Plans to administer the plan and help with waiver, enrollment, or benefit-related questions.
-University Health Plans can be reached at 800-437-6448 or firstname.lastname@example.org.
+Montclair State University has partnered with University Health Plans to administer the plan and help with waiver, enrollment, or benefit-related questions.
+University Health Plans can be reached at 833-251-1705 or firstname.lastname@example.org.

 Insurance Cost & Coverage Periods